vikingdata/articles/tools/encryption/gpg.md

 gpg --pinentry-mode loopback -d --passphrase "test"  test.gpg | tar -zxv

 ```
-* NOTE: you might want to use a file to hold your password
+* NOTE: you might want to use a file to hold your password.
+If you source control the scripts it is a BAD idea to put the
+password in the script.
+This applied to encryption and decryption.
 ``` shell
 echo "test" > password_file
 gpg --pinentry-mode loopback -d --passphrase `cat password_file`  test.gpg | tar -zxv